bigtbigtbigt/squarespace-custom-event-table/README.md

 #### /collections/index.list

-Use **index.list** as a guide for how to customize your own index.list file.
+Use the repo's included **index.list** as a guide for how to customize your own index.list file.
 The important code to inject is the following:

 ```
 {.collectionTypeNameEquals? events}